-Explore: Aimé Césaire and the Broken Record
+DIGITAL: Aimé Césaire and the Broken Record

 Appendix: Table of Diaspora. Édouard Glissant, Caribbean Discourse: Selected Essays (University of Virginia Press, 1989).
 Translated by J. Michael Dash.

-BLOGROLL: Hartman on Archives and Writing”
+BLOGROLL: Hartman on Archives and Writing

 Jennifer Morgan discusses Cedric Robinson's work on Black Marxism and its relationship to histories of slavery at AAIHS: "Robinson’s work on the early Modern black Atlantic (though he didn’t name it as such) is a crucial provocation to contemporary scholars—and one that is, to some degree, being taken up.
-In the past ten years, the … Continue reading Morgan on Thinking with Black Marxism | @AAIHS”
+In the past ten years, the … Continue reading Morgan on Thinking with Black Marxism | @AAIHS

 #ADPHD congratulates Simone Browne on winning the 2016 Best Book Prize from the Surveillance Studies Network: For 2016, for the best book published in the calendar year 2015, the winning book is Browne, Simone.
 2015.
 Dark Matters: On the Surveillance of Blackness.
 Durham: Duke University Press.
 The committee found that Browne’s book stood out for the … Continue reading AWARD: Browne Wins 2016 Surveillance Book Prize

 Neil Roberts, Freedom as Marronage.
 University of Chicago Press, 2015. via University of Chicago Press: "What is the opposite of freedom?
 In Freedom as Marronage, Neil Roberts answers this question with definitive force: slavery, and from there he unveils powerful new insights on the human condition as it has been understood between these poles.
 Crucial … Continue reading BOOK: Roberts on Freedom as Marronage

 Byrd on Black Women, Slavery, and Silences of the Past | @AAIHS